 The former President of the Society’s Board of Trustees, the late Walter Smith was an expert on all things antique tools.

-It’s unfortunate movie theaters no longer play newsreels before films, but that’s not gonna stop Associate Curator Nick Foster from trying them back.
+It’s unfortunate movie theaters no longer play newsreels before films, but that’s not gonna stop Associate Curator Nick Foster from trying to bring them back.

 Schooling in Wilton hasn’t always been a model student.